-The GRRB and ENR began working on a Forest Management Plan to guide forestry activities in the GSA.
+In 1995, the GRRB and ENR began working on a Forest Management Plan to guide forestry activities in the GSA.
 This action was in response to community concerns about the level of commercial timber harvest, fuelwood harvesting, forest protection, and tourism.
 With the Settlement Agreement in place, the communities wanted to start forest management planning to protect timber resources for future generations.

-A Forestry Working Group involving GTC, GRRB, ENR and RRC representatives was formed and initial work on the Forest Management Plan began.
+A Forestry Working Group involving GTC, GRRB, ENR and RRC representatives was formed and initial work on the Forest Management Plan began in 1997.
 With direction from the Forestry Working Group, the GRRB and ENR started research projects to provide background information needed for the plan.
 These included forest inventories, forest use surveys, and traditional knowledge and ecoforestry workshops.

-The Gwich'in Forest Management Plan Steering Committee (Steering Committee) was created with one representative from ENR, GTC, and GRRB.
-In 2007 a Terms of Reference was signed between ENR, GTC, and GRRB outlining the roles and responsibilities of the Steering Committee.
-The Steering Committee ensured each organisation's concerns were represented while allowing for more effective and efficient communication with the Forest
+The Gwich'in Forest Management Plan Steering Committee (Committee) was created with one representative each from ENR, GTC, and GRRB.
+In 2007, a Terms of Reference was signed between ENR, GTC, and GRRB outlining the roles and responsibilities of the Steering Committee.
+The Steering Committee ensured each organization's concerns were represented while allowing for more effective and efficient communication with the Forest Working Group and overall development of the plan.